exadel-inc/etoolbox-authoring-kit/docs/md/multiplying-fields.md

 Multifields allow you to specify the `deleteHint` (true/false) or `typeHint` values that will produce HTTP request parameters in line with Apache Sling specification for [@Delete](https://sling.apache.org/documentation/bundles/manipulating-content-the-slingpostservlet-servlets-post.html#delete) and [@TypeHint](https://sling.apache.org/documentation/bundles/manipulating-content-the-slingpostservlet-servlets-post.html#typehint).

-in AEM multifields exist in two flavors. *Simple* multifields usually contain only one authorable field per item.
+AEM multifields exist in two flavors. *Simple* multifields usually contain only one authorable field per item.
 If a user creates many items, the values are stored as an array. *Composite* multifields store their values in subnodes of the current resource's node.
 This is mainly useful when there are several authorable fields per item.

-The ToolKit by default renders a simple multifield when there is only one authorable field to manage in the reflected class, and creates a composite multifield if there are more.
+By default the ToolKit renders a simple multifield when there is only one authorable field to manage in the reflected class, and creates a composite multifield if there are more.
 However, you can create a composite multifield for a class with only one authorable field by specifying `forceComposite = true`.

 #### Simple multifield